With a vibrant green color and fresh, punchy taste, Chimichurri Cilantro Sauce adds a burst of flavor with a Latin kick to almost any savory meal.

 What Is Chimichurri Cilantro Sauce?

-Chimichurri is a herby condiment that is primarily used in Latin and Uruguayan cuisines but served all throughout Latin America.
+Chimichurri is a herby condiment that is primarily used in Latin and Uruguayan cuisines but served all throughout Central and South America.

 It is usually made as an accompaniment to grilled or barbecued meat dishes, or basted onto the meat during the cooking or resting process.
 Requiring absolutely no cooking, it is a simple blend of herbs and seasonings that is absolutely packed with flavor!